skunkworxdark/conditioning_tools/README.md

 ## Nodes

-- `Flux Redux Downsampling` - Downsampling or weighting a flux redux conditioning -  this is derived from
+- `Flux Redux Downsampling` - Downsampling and/or weighting a flux redux conditioning -  this is derived from https://github.com/kaibioinfo/ComfyUI_AdvancedRefluxControl

 ## Usage